Credit:

 Parents overwhelmingly asked for bottles that are dishwasher-safe and easy to clean.

 Because of the emphasis our tester parents placed on an easy-to-clean bottle, we tested all bottles for their dishwasher safety claims.
-We washed each manufacturer-approved component on the regular wash setting at least twice a month for a year and we ranked the non-dishwasher-safe pieces for how easy they were to clean with a quick scrub.
+We washed each manufacturer-approved component on the regular wash setting at least twice a month for a year and we ranked the non-dishwasher-safe pieces by how easy they were to clean with a quick scrub.

 We tested for leaks by filling each bottle with colored water and setting it on a white towel for a few hours.